regionary/regionary.github.io/_pages/contact.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/screen400x267.jpg){: .align-left}

 Please get in touch if you'd like to request scores/parts to my compositions, or commission a new work.
-Some of the services I provide include:
+<br> Some of the services I provide include:
   * Arranging
   * Transcribing & Engraving
   * Composition or music theory lessons